Repairs to mine-damaged homes in Camborne continue

 Cornwall Council, which is spending £1.6m on the scheme, said it should be finished by next spring.

-Some of the Troon houses are held up by huge steel girders and steel piles which extend 14m (46ft) into the ground.'Difficult conditions'
+Some of the Troon houses are held up by huge steel girders and steel piles which extend 14m (46ft) into the ground.

-David Owens, the assistant head of service for environment and waste at Cornwall Council, said: "If you open a whole in the ground in Cornwall you never know what you might find.
+David Owens, the assistant head of service for environment and waste at Cornwall Council, said: "If you open a hole in the ground in Cornwall you never know what you might find.

 "The project has taken longer as we've been dealing with extremely difficult ground conditions."